shuklaham/getting-to-philosophy/README.md

 **Without hashing**

-* Average number of hops
+* Average number of hops : 12.4
-* Median number of hops
+* Median number of hops : 13.0
-* Percentage of random pages that land to philosophy page
+* Percentage of random pages that land to philosophy page : 70.0 %
-* Total number of http requests
+* Total number of http requests : 104

 **With hashing**

-* Average number of hops
+* Average number of hops : 12.875
-* Median number of hops
+* Median number of hops : 13.0
-* Percentage of random pages that land to philosophy page
+* Percentage of random pages that land to philosophy page: 80.0 %
-* Total number of http requests
+* Total number of http requests : 82

 **Clearly hashing reduces the number of http requests**.